Chivalry 2: Gameplay

-Chivalry 2 is an action game played from either first-person or third-person perspective, either on foot or on horseback for the first time in the series.
+Chivalry 2 is a combat oriented multiplayer action game played from either first-person or third-person perspective, either on foot or on horseback for the first time in the series.

-In the game, players are equipped with various medieval melee weapons such as war hammers, maces, long swords, and battle axes, though they can also use bows and arrows, crossbows and javelins.
+In the game, players are equipped with various medieval melee weapons such as war hammers, maces, long swords, and battle axes.
+Players can also use ranged weapons such as bows and arrows, crossbows and javelins.
 New weapons can be found in weapon caches in a map.
 Players have three basic melee attack patterns: slash, overhand slash, and a stab, which can be chained together.
 The attacks can also be charged to make a heavy attack, which is slower but deals higher damage.
-Players also need to block hostile attacks, and with the right timing, they can stagger their opponents and parry their attacks.
+Players also need to block hostile attacks, and with the right timing, they can stagger their opponents, counter, and parry their attacks.
 Players must be aware of how they swing their weapons, as friendly fire may occur following an unplanned strike.
 Players can also pick up the severed heads and limbs of any player on the battlefield and use them as weapons.
 They can also throw their melee weapons at their enemies, though this may leave the player defenseless.